 By the way, this is an old purse I bought at TJ Maxx years ago.

 It sure is a statement piece.

 But I also love it on my lamp when I’m not using that specific purse.

 Look how pretty.

 You can apply this same tutorial to smaller-scaled stacked tassels like the super cute earrings you see in stores and online right now.
-But if you make them you have to buy smaller and thinner thread and also measure again to make sure they are the same size.
-I’m talking about the below earrings.
+But if you make them you have to buy smaller and thinner threads and also measure again to make sure they are the same size.
+I’m talking about my fringe earring tutorial.
 Love them.